hackabit19/Conserve-a-BIT/README.md

 * Studying in-depth understanding of Blockchain technology (Our first blockchain project)
 * Developing logic for our innovative Smart Contract
-* Problems in communication between Rinkeby test network and node js webapp
+* Problems in communication between Rinkeby test network and node js server side
-* Had to switch to React Innovative Model for Smart Contract
+* Had to switch to React
+* Innovative Model for Smart Contract

 ## Tech-Stack: